 The Deluxe also takes its styling cues from H-D’s colorful lineage.
 One quick glance is all it takes to see the resemblance of classic FL models from four to five decades ago.
 You can never go wrong with that look or grow tired of it.
 The Deluxe stays true to its roots with plenty of parts finished in show-quality chrome.
 It’s a refreshing contrast to the modern satin and dark finishes.

 In comparison, the 2018 model with the 114 was amazingly silky smooth under full throttle.
-It was quicker, too.
-How the hell did they do that?
+It was quicker too.
+How the hell did the engineers do that?
 Those dual counterbalancers at the crank worked pure magic.
-No blurred vision, either.
+No blurred vision either.
 The brute had been civilized but still retains enough of its testosterone-fueled demeanor to be a total blast.
 The Breakout also received a 35-pound weight reduction, doing wonders for its low-speed agility.